 What You'll See Here

-As shown on the map above, we're going to highlight 7 significant monasteries in this area.
+As shown on the map above, we're going to highlight several significant monasteries in this area.
 Starting with the green flag in Suceava and then going clockwise, let's briefly introduce you to each one!
-This website will also be very helpful when planning your trip.
+This website will also be very helpful when planning your trip, in addition to the info we have here.

 St. George's Church/St. John the New Monastery

 Kept here are the remains of St. John the New, a Christian martyr who is believed to be the protector of Suceava.
-On the exterior of the church, you can still see remains of the frescoes featuring the stories of The Prodigal Son and The Hymn of the Dead.
+On the exterior of the church, you can still see remains of the faded frescoes featuring the stories of The Prodigal Son and The Hymn of the Dead.
 You will also love the burgundy mosaics covering the roof and large bell tower.
-See pictures here.

-This church is rather smaller than the rest, but still worth visiting!
-The reds and browns of the paint depict the first siege of Constantinople, as well as the biblical story of The Prodigal Son, but definitely keep your eye out for the image of Satan disguised as a woman too.
-See pictures here.
+This church is rather small compared to the others on this list, but is still a favorite.
+The reds and browns of the paint depict the first siege of Constantinople, as well as the biblical story of The Prodigal Son, but definitely keep your eye out for the image of Satan disguised as a woman, too.
+The nearby Humor Monastery Tower is also rather picturesque.

 This stunning monastery also has scenes of the first siege of Constantinople and The Last Judgement, painted in gold and blue.
 Make sure you don't miss the image of Mary with the young Jesus seated in her lap, and the illustrations of Christ's genealogy, as recorded in the Bible.